DDT5/snip1155-reference-impl/README.md

 * Mitigates code bloat.
 The SNIP1155 standard implementation generally aims to avoid implementing non-core features, and starting from a blank slate avoids adopting features from another standard that are not critical for SNIP1155.
 * Reduces surface area of attack and potential for bugs.
 * Offers developers an additional option to use as a base contract that is meaningfully different to existing templates, so developers can choose the reference architecture that most closely fits their requirements.
-* Allows SNIP1155 to follow an independent update cycle and its own development path, making it more responsive to developments in feature requirements or changes to the network infrastructure that is impactful to SNIP1155 use cases.
+* Allows SNIP1155 to follow an independent update cycle and its own development path, making it more responsive to feature requirements or changes to the network infrastructure that matter most to SNIP1155 use cases.

 The disadvantages of this design decision are:
 * No (full) backward compatability with SNIP20 or SNIP721
 * Requires more developer hours to create

 ## Permissionless design
 The standard implementations of both SNIP20 and SNIP721 (at the time of writing) are designed to have an admin with special rights.
-This can be a critical feature depending on the required use case, but has the downside of not being truly permissionless.
+This can be a useful feature depending on the required use case, but has the downside of not being permissionless.

-With this in mind, the SNIP1155 base standard implementation natively provides the ability to break admin keys at any point, as well as for contract instantiators to create a no-admin contract instances.
+With this in mind, the SNIP1155 base standard implementation natively provides the ability to break admin keys at any point, as well as for contract instantiators to create no-admin contract instances.

 ## Familiar interface
-The interface reflects some of the message schemas in [SNIP20](https://github.com/scrtlabs/snip20-reference-impl) and [SNIP721](https://github.com/baedrik/snip721-reference-impl), in order to have a familiar interface across Secret Network.
+The interface reflects a few of the message schemas in [SNIP20](https://github.com/scrtlabs/snip20-reference-impl) and [SNIP721](https://github.com/baedrik/snip721-reference-impl), in order to have a familiar interface across Secret Network.
 However, SNIP1155 does not aim to have backward compatability with SNIP20 and SNIP721.

 ## Keeping base and additional features separate
 The reference implementation aims to maintain a base implementation that is lean (with no additional features), while eventually also offering template code for some additional feature(s) as separate packages within this repository.
 Keeping the base implementation and additional features in separate packages avoids the situation where developers are forced to adopt all additional features even if their use case does not require them.